chonnessey/capstone-eighty-sixed/README.md

 ### 1:00 - Researching Social media platform designs and watching lengthy tutorial on how to build one

 ### 3:00 - Trying out figma to draw up design

+### 4:05 - Writing down a game plan/ pros and cons of tech stack I'm considering